MikeVapour/ams2-modding-docs/docs/vehicles.md

 ## STRING DATA SECTION

-0x1D0-0x1E1 = porsche_991_gt3rs // String Data Section.
-Since there
+0x1E0-0x21E = fordsgt String Data Section.

+``fordsgt`` = 8 bytes (``fordsgt.`` or ``fordsgt00``) starts at byte 0 of the string section

+``GT_Cup`` clutches entry starts at byte 27

+``chevrolet_corvette_c7_z06`` tire starts at byte 37

+This string section has the total of 63 bytes.
+There is 1 empty byte before the Data Map Offsets section.

-  is only one entry, anything called by data map will look for this text for each physics file type.
+Anything called by data map will look for this text for each physics file type.
 There is always one "zero" byte after each entry in this section.

-0x1E2-0x1EF = 0000000000000000000000000000 // empty bytes for String Data section.
+0x21E-0x21F =  // empty bytes for String Data section.

 These bytes are ignored, unless offsets 0x018 and 0x01D are adjusted.

-## DATA MAP SECTION for PC2

-This section performs parsing of the String Data Section, per the offsets defined within this section.

-The Offset Values are as follows:

-``08`` = 0x038 = Chassis file lookup // In all VDFM

-``18`` = 0x048 = Engine file lookup  // In all VDFM

-``20`` = 0x050 = Turbo file lookup   // only when needed

-``30`` = 0x060 = Gearbox file lookup // In all VDFM

-``38`` = 0x068 = Suspension file lookup // In all VDFM

-``40`` = 0x070 = Collision file lookup  // In all VDFM

-``48`` = 0x078 = Tyre file lookup    // In all VDFM

-``B8`` = 0x0E8 = KERS, DRS, Hybrid file lookup // only when needed

-___

-Actual Data Map for this VDFM

-0x1F0 = 08 = 0x038 = Chassis file lookup

-0x1F8 = 18 = 0x048 = Engine file lookup

-0x200 = 30 = 0x060 = Gearbox file lookup

-0x208 = 38 = 0x068 = Suspension file lookup

-0x210 = 40 = 0x070 = Collision file lookup

-0x218 = 48 = 0x078 = Tyre file lookup

 ## DATA MAP SECTION for AMS2